primus-labs/BNB-ZKID-SDK/README.md

   `BnbZkIdGatewayConfigProviderWire` and
   `BnbZkIdGatewayConfigPropertyWire`

-## Quick Start And Integration Example
+## Quick Start and Integration Example

 ### Prerequisites